nmhforlife/PIIKiller/TEAM_INSTALLATION.md

 5. **Future Launches**: After the first successful launch, you can open the app normally by double-clicking.

+## Mac Architecture Compatibility

+PIIKiller is available for both Intel and Apple Silicon Macs:

+- **Intel Macs**: The standard build works on all Intel-based Macs.
+- **Apple Silicon Macs** (M1, M2, M3 series): The ARM64 build is optimized for these Macs.

+Your team lead should provide you with the correct version for your Mac.
+If you're unsure which Mac you have:

+1. Click the Apple menu (top-left corner)
+2. Select "About This Mac"
+3. Look for "Chip" or "Processor" - if it shows "Apple M1/M2/M3," you have an Apple Silicon Mac

+If you have an Apple Silicon Mac but only have access to the Intel build, it will still work through Rosetta 2 translation but may be slightly slower.

 ## Troubleshooting Installation Issues

 ### "App is damaged and can't be opened" Error